Japanese organisers say 2020 Games delay to cost them $2.8 billion

-Organisers have been assessing the financial impact of the delay since the Japanese government and International Olympic Commmittee decided in March to postpone the Games until 2021.
+Organisers have been assessing the financial impact of the delay since the Japanese government and International Olympic Committee (IOC) decided in March to postpone the Games until 2021.

 Tokyo metropolitan government is expected to pay 120 billion yen, the organising committee 103 billion yen and the Japanese government 71 billion yen, organisers said.

-The IOC have previously said they will contribute $650 million to covering postponement costs.
+The IOC has previously said it will contribute $650 million towards covering postponement costs.
 This is separate from the costs announced by Japanese organisers on Friday.

-Tokyo 2020 CEO Toshiro Muto said that their share of the costs would come from a contingency fund detailed in last year’s budget, additional sponsorship and insurance.

 The last official budget given by the organising committee in December 2019, months before the Games were postponed, was $12.6 billion.